Contour data from Google Earth

 The client is interested in planting wildlife corridors and establishing a wetland.
 We can now form some opinions about water drainage on the site and plan a suitable location for the wetland.

-Here is an image showing the final design.
+Here is an image showing the final design in the gCADPlus design environment.